Ajith-ajay/Taskify-Todo-list-app/README.md

-For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile Development .

-The API from the TMDB was fully free API that give the details about the trending movies.
+Hi this was a basic app to learn the flutter basic... for advance integrate it with local give storage or cloud storage.